lsst-dm/dmtn-012/index.rst

    :target: ../../_static/dcr_img10000_linear.png
    :alt: Difference of two simulated images, with dipoles caused by DCR

-   Difference of two simulated images of the same 10,000 stars, with the reference image at airmass 1.0 and the science image at airmass 1.06.
+   Difference of two simulated u-band images of the same 10,000 stars, with the reference image at airmass 1.0 and the science image at airmass 1.06.

 .. _section-headings-sim-cat: